ietf/id-guidelines/README.md

 - [ ] Verify that the I-D name begins with "draft-"

-The second component identifies the source of a draft.
-If an I-D  has been adopted into any stream other than the Independent Submission Stream, this component will identify the stream.
+The second component identifies the source of an I-D. If an I-D has been adopted into any stream other than the Independent Submission Stream, this component will identify the stream.